Little grebe: Taxonomy

+Subspecies

+Seven subspecies are currently accepted, four widespread, and three with restricted ranges; they are separated principally by size, eye colour, which varies from dark to light from west to east, and extent of white on the secondary feathers of the wing, which varies from none in temperate northern regions, to extensive white in tropical regions.

 Description

 The little grebe is a small water bird with a pointed bill.
 The adult is unmistakable in summer, predominantly dark above with its rich, rufous colour neck, cheeks and flanks, and bright yellow gape.
 The rufous is replaced by a dirty brownish grey in non-breeding and juvenile birds.

 Juvenile birds have a yellow bill with a small black tip, and black and white streaks on the cheeks and sides of the neck as seen below.
 This yellow bill darkens as the juveniles age, eventually turning black in adulthood.

-In winter, its size, buff plumage, with a darker back and cap, and “powder puff” rear end enable easy identification of this species.
+In winter, its size, buff plumage, with a darker back and cap, and "powder puff" rear end enable easy identification of this species.
 The little grebe's breeding call, given singly or in duet, is a trilled repeated weet-weet-weet or wee-wee-wee which sounds like a horse whinnying.

 Distribution

 This bird breeds in small colonies in heavily vegetated areas of freshwater lakes across Europe, much of Asia down to New Guinea, and most of Africa.
 Most birds move to more open or coastal waters in winter, but it is only migratory in those parts of its range where the waters freeze.
 Outside of breeding season, it moves into more open water, occasionally even appearing on the coast in small bays.